 The effects of pornography use among adults and young people

 What do we know about the impacts of pornography on its users’ attitudes and behaviours?
 In this detailed submission to a recent government enquiry, I summarise contemporary scholarship on pornography, exploring evidence from research among adults, children, and young people.
-I explore the following points:
+I explore the following points.
+Please see the bottom of this page for the full submission.

 - Most everyday users of pornography are heterosexual men.
 Men are more likely than women to view pornography frequently, to be sexually aroused by it, and to have favourable attitudes towards it.
 They are more likely use pornography for sexual excitement and masturbation; initiate its use; and view it alone and in same-sex groups.